 Rocky Mountain Estates is a 280 lot community located on slopes with commanding views of Lake Granby and the surrounding majestic mountains.
 The community was originally platted in 1953.
 The original plat was used to determine lot sizes and locations when the community was developed in 2005.

-It is important to note that “the Design Guidelines apply to all new construction, subsequent exterior renovations, interior renovations visible from outside and/or any other site improvements.
+It is important to note that “the Design Guidelines apply to all new construction, and existing homes, subsequent exterior renovations, interior renovations visible from outside and/or any other site improvements.
 Unless otherwise specified in the Design Guidelines, any alteration, improvement and addition made on any property within the community must receive prior written approval.”
-(Design Review Guidelines, section II paragraph 3)

 For new or substantially new (only foundations exist) construction, two fees apply.
 A review fee of $750.00 and an approval compliance and construction damage deposit of $2,000.00 are required at the time of the preliminary design submittal.
-“At 100% completion, after a final certificate of compliance has been granted, the approval compliance and damage deposit of $2,000.00 is refundable.”
-(Design Review Guidelines, Page 15 of the under Review Fees and Approval Compliance and Construction Damage Deposit) Please take the time to review the Design Guidelines when you are considering your construction and landscaping projects.
 The individual homeowners are responsible for their own water wells.

 We are subject to the rules and regulations of Grand County.
 In addition, we must be in compliance with the requirements of the Three Lakes Design Review Guidelines.
 You can access these documents on the Grand County Website.
 “In the event of a discrepancy between these Covenants and the Three Lakes Review regulations, the most restrictive shall apply.”